Pfern/OSODOS/docs/LITERATURE_STUDY/README.md

 To make this work across computers and within research collaborations, you will need to install the Mendeley desktop application on each of the participating computers (whether your own or of a collaborator).
 The application will then synchronise bibliographies and PDFs across these installations on request.
 This way, you and your collaborators all around the world can assemble a shared collection of relevant literature.

+> To give you an idea of how this works in practice, here is the workflow that we followed when we wrote these pages:
+> 1. We collected references using the Mendeley browser bookmarklet, which resulted in a [public library](https://www.mendeley.com/community/osodos/).
+We then made sure in Mendeley Desktop that every reference has an author, year, title, journal, and doi.
+We also made sure that all authors only had initials in their first names.
+> 2. We then exported the Mendeley library to a [bibtex file](https://github.com/Pfern/OSODOS/blob/master/assets/references.bib)
+> 3. We ran a [script](https://github.com/Pfern/OSODOS/blob/master/src/bib2markdown.py) that converts the bibtex file to a list of references in Markdown
+> 4. We then cited the references by their bibtex key, e.g. `[Zhang2014](../REFERENCES#Zhang2014)`

 Accomplishments
 ---------------
 You have now had a chance to look at practical ways of exploring scientific literature.
 By now, you should be able to: